satya-das/cib/README.md

 Let's first look at some of the fundamental types and definitions `cib` uses in generated code.

+<a name="symbol__zz_cib_"></a>

+### 1.14.2\.
+Symbol __zz_cib_
+We are going to see `cib` generate code that will contain lots of symbols that will start with `__zz_cib_` and there will be top level namespace with exact same name. `cib` has chosen this so that:
+    - Genearted code doesn't pollute global namespace.
+    - Generated code doesn't clash with any possible name used in library or client code.
+    - Since the name starts with double underscore it is expected that developers will stay away from directly using it.
+    - In an ordered listing of symbols `__zz_cib_` should appear towards the end and so intellisense suggestions of IDE will possibly not contain it before some more meaningful symbols.
+    - Symbol `__zz_cib_` is expected to be unique because no one in his/her right mind will use this symbol for other purpose. :)

 <a name="methodtable"></a>

-### 1.14.2\.
+### 1.14.3\.
 Method Table

-`cib`'s basic functioning is that it doesn't let compiler generated stuff cross component boundary.
+`cib`'s basic functioning is that it doesn't let compiler generated problematic stuff cross component boundary.
 Compiler generates many things and among them are mangled function name and virtual tables. `cib` bypasses the use of mangled function name and virtual table by having it's own table of functions that in cib's terminology is called method table.
 So, `cib` uses mechanism to use method table instead of mangled function name and virtual function table.
-So, let's look at what this method table is exactly:
+Let's look at what this method table is exactly:

 **Method table and helper function**:
+[**File: cib/__zz_cib_Example-mtable.h** and also **File: exp/__zz_cib_internal/__zz_cib_Example-mtable.h**]:
 ```c++
 #ifndef __zz_cib_MethodTable_defined